esl/MongooseIM/doc/rest-api/Metrics-backend.md

 On success returns ```200 OK``` and an element:

-* "metrics" containing all global metrics.
+* "metrics" - A list of all global metrics and their values.

 ### GET /api/metrics/global/:metric

 On success returns ```200 OK``` and an element:

-* "metric" containing a global metric :metric.
+* "metric" A global metric `:metric` and its value.

 Returns ```404 Not Found``` when metric :metric couldn't been found.

 ## collectd integration